TrellixVulnTeam/stdlib_IW8M/readme.md

 2.)
 Run index.js and configure firebase

-3.) set up Std Lib to phone number
+3.) set up Std Lib to phone number using messengerbird